microsoft/napajs/docs/api/zone.md

 ### <a name="execute-anonymous-function"></a> zone.execute(function: (...args: any[]) => any, args?: any[], options?: CallOptions): Promise\<any\>

-Execute an anonymous function asynchronously on arbitrary worker.
+Execute a function object asynchronously on arbitrary worker.
 Arguments can be of any JavaScript type that is [transportable](transport.md#transportable-types).
 It returns a Promise of [`Result`](#result).
 If error happens, either bad code, user exception, or timeout is reached, promise will be rejected.

+Here are a few restricitions on executing a function object:

+- The function object cannot access variables from closure
+- Unless the function object has `origin` property, it will use current file as `origin`, which will be used to set `__filename` and `__dirname`.
+(See [transporting functions](./transport.md#transporting-functions))

 Example:
 ```js